 1. Take your basket of soap, washer, shampoo, etc. to the onsen, whilst reciting the rules

 3. Walk into the little open area and remove all clothes.
+There is absolutely nothing to worry about getting naked in a Japanese onsen.
 Don’t be modest there is absolutely no need whatsoever.
+Put shoes on bottom shelf.

 4. Put clothes AND YOUR TOWEL on an available shelf, not someone else’s